alexdean201/TestScoreGuide/scores/grade11math.md

 ---
 layout: page-select-grade
-title: Understanding Student Scores for Grade 11 Math
+title: Understanding Student Scores for High School Math
 keywords: overall score, achievement levels, content standards, area performance level, EAP
 description:
 ---

 <div class="herring" markdown="1">

-Understanding Scores
+<span class="breadcrumb">Understanding Scores</span>

-# Grade Eleven Mathematics
+# High School Mathematics

-## What are the knowledge and skills the student is expected to learn in grade eleven mathematics?
+## What are the knowledge and skills the student is expected to learn in high school mathematics?

-In grade eleven, students develop a deep understanding of mathematical concepts and use mathematical ways of thinking to solve real-world problems.
+In high school, students develop a deep understanding of mathematical concepts and use mathematical ways of thinking to solve real-world problems.
 Unlike previous grades where learning objectives are organized by grade level, high school learning objectives are organized by conceptual categories—such as algebra, functions, or geometry—that students will learn in various mathematics courses.
 These categories build on what students learned in grade eight and move toward greater depth of knowledge and skills throughout high school.

 ## Overall Achievement

-The student took a Smarter Balanced assessment based on the grade eleven [California academic standards](http://www.cde.ca.gov/be/st/ss/index.asp) for mathematics and received an overall score that ranges from about 2000 to 3000.
+The student took a Smarter Balanced assessment based on the high school [Washington learning standards](http://www.k12.wa.us/CurriculumInstruct/default.aspx) for mathematics and received an overall score that ranges from about 2000 to about 3000.
 This overall score falls into one of the four achievement levels shown here.
 Sample test items may be included that exemplify the kinds of passages and questions that students at different levels of achievement would likely answer correctly.

 <div class="accordion" markdown="1">

-### Standard Exceeded (Level 4): 2718–2862 {#desc-exceeded}
+### Level 4: 2718–3085 {#desc-exceeded}

-The student exceeded the grade eleven standard for mathematics and is ready for future coursework.
+The student exceeded the high school standard for mathematics and is ready for future coursework.

-Early Assessment Program (EAP) Status: Ready for mathematics college-level coursework
+Higher Ed Placement Agreement (HEPA) Status: Ready for college-level mathematics coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is considered ready for mathematics college-level work.
-Review the information on the [CSU Success Web page](http://csusuccess.org/) to see how this status can help avoid the need for additional testing upon entering a CSU or CCC.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s mathematics score indicates he or she is considered ready for college-level mathematics coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help avoid the need for placement testing upon enrolling in higher ed.

 </div>
 <div class="accordion" markdown="1">

-### Standard Met (Level 3): 2628–2717 {#desc-met}
+### Level 3: 2628–2717 {#desc-met}

-The student met the grade eleven standard for mathematics and appears ready for future coursework.
+The student met the high school standard for mathematics and appears ready for future coursework.

-Early Assessment Program (EAP) Status: Conditionally ready for mathematics college-level coursework
+Higher Ed Placement Agreement (HEPA) Status: Ready for college-level mathematics coursework

-Under the EAP—which is a collaboration of the California State University (CSU), participating California Community Colleges (CCCs), and the California Department of Education—the student’s California Assessment of Student Performance and Progress overall score indicates he or she is considered conditionally ready for mathematics college-level work.
-Students earning a status of conditionally ready can be exempt from the CSU’s placement test and the Early Start Program by taking an approved senior year course and earning a grade of C or better.
-If the student earned a conditionally ready status, we encourage you to reach out to the administrators and teachers at the student’s school about enrolling the student in an approved senior year mathematics course.
-In addition, review the information on the [CSU Success Web page](http://csusuccess.org/) to see how this status can help avoid the need for additional testing upon entering a CSU or CCC.
+Under the HEPA—which is a collaboration of Washington’s community and technical colleges, all public and most private four-year universities, and the Office of Superintendent of Public Instruction—the student’s mathematics score indicates he or she is considered ready for college-level mathematics coursework.
+Review the information on the [Bridge to College web page](http://www.k12.wa.us/CurriculumInstruct/BridgetoCollege/) to see how this status can help avoid the need for placement testing upon enrolling in higher ed.

 - [Sample item: Concepts and Procedures #1]({{ site.baseurl }}/pdf/Math_G11_Concepts_and_Procedures_Standard_Met_1.pdf)
 - [Sample item: Concepts and Procedures #2]({{ site.baseurl }}/pdf/Math_G11_Concepts_and_Procedures_Standard_Met_2.pdf)